-Figured that I would start a post dealing specifically with all the terms we find in the WIF world.
+Figured that I would start a post dealing specifically with all the terms we find in the Identity world.
 Ill add to this post as time goes on…

 - SAML, depending on its use it can refer to a token format or a protocol for exchanging identity information.

 - Token is a secured message of varying format that contains the identity of the authenticating party.